Workplace Sponsorship and BVOR

 Why should workplace sponsors consider working with the BVOR program?

-- BVOR facilitates finding individuals or families to sponsor – The BVOR program makes it easier for workplace sponsors to find individuals and families who are eligible to be sponsored.
+- BVOR matches sponsors with refugees – The BVOR program makes it easier for workplace sponsors to find individuals and families who are eligible to be sponsored.
 BVOR regularly publishes lists of UN-referred and Canadian government-approved refugees.
 After you’ve discussed your interests with BVOR staff and been oriented to the program, you can choose refugees that suit your group’s capacity.

-- BVOR identifies the refugees who are in the most need – Workplace sponsors can be confident that they are supporting refugees who have been identified by UNHCR and the Government of Canada as amongst the most vulnerable and in need of help.
+- BVOR identifies refugees who are in the most need – Workplace sponsors can be confident that they are supporting refugees who have been identified by UNHCR and the Government of Canada as among those most vulnerable and in need of help.

 - BVOR reduces the amount of funds that need to be raised – Unlike other sponsorships, BVOR sponsors contribute just more than half of the funds required to support the refugees during their first year in Canada.
 The Government of Canada provides the rest.

-- BVOR refugees will arrive soon after your application is sent – BVOR refugees have been pre-screened and pre-approved by the Government of Canada for resettlement.
+- BVOR refugees will arrive soon after your application is sent – BVOR refugees are screened and approved by the Government of Canada for resettlement.
 Once a workplace sponsor has been matched with an applicant, the refugees will arrive in Canada within 6 to 12 weeks.
 This means workplace sponsors can plan more effectively for the arrival of the refugees.
 It also makes it easier to avoid any changes to the sponsorship group due to changes in life circumstances – such as group members leaving the workplace, illness, or moving to another city.
+Knowing when the refugees will arrive has encouraged some groups to sponsor a new BVOR case each year.

 Is it necessary to provide a job in your workplace?